Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Limitations

 Retrieving evidence at inference time to make predictions has a cost: each answer score requires a vector search over the answer's evidence, followed by a model forward pass.
 In comparison, predicting with a multiclass model (MLM) requires a single forward pass without retrieval.
-However, retrieval and reasoning can be parallelized across answers for efficient scaling (Appendix \ref{appendix-speed}).
+For efficient scaling, retrieval and reasoning can be parallelized across answers (Appendix \ref{appendix-speed}).

 Retrieval-based inference has flexibility benefits beyond those explored here.
 By filtering retrieved evidence on document metadata, users could customize the ranking at inference time; with a scientific literature dataset, this could include filtering supporting evidence to specific timespans, publications, impact factors, paper sections, or keywords.